cozy/cozy-stack/docs/config.md

 1. the domain of the instance that has been destroyed.

 The `pre-install-app` hook is run just before installing an application, and can prevent the command from running by exiting with non-zero status.
 It is called with the following parameters:

 1. the instance on which the application will be installed
 2. the application name that will be installed.

 The `post-install-app` hook is run just after an application has been installed.
 It can be used for logging, notification, statistics, etc. It's also a good place to add a vhost for an application in the reverse-proxy configuration, with a TLS certificate.
-It is called with the following parameters:
+It is called with the following
+parameters:

 1. the instance on which the application has been installed
 2. the application name that has been installed.

 The `pre-uninstall-app` hook is run just before uninstalling an application, and can prevent the command from running by exiting with non-zero status.
 It is called with the following parameters:

 1. the instance on which the application will be uninstalled
 2. the application name that will be uninstalled.

 The `post-uninstall-app` hook is run just after an application has been uninstalled.
-It can be used for cleaning the configuration of the reverse-proxy for example.
+It can be used for cleaning the configuration of the reverse- proxy for example.
 It is called with the following parameters:

 1. the instance on which the application has been uninstalled
 2. the application name that has been uninstalled.